Daniel Chapter Six

 Daniel 6:16 & 17

 The king obeyed his own decree and had Daniel thrown into the cave with the lions and even "prayed for him".
 The entrance to the cave was sealed by a large stone and the seals of the king and the nobles.
 They did this so that nobody could let him out without their knowing about it.
-This is a picture of what would happen when Jesus was taken down from the cross.
+This is a picture of what would happen when Yeshua was taken down from the cross.
 His tomb was also sealed with a stone and guards were even placed outside.

 Daniel 6:18-20

 The king truly cared about Daniel as we see that he did not eat or even sleep through the night.
 At first light, he rushed to see what had become of his friend.
 It is interesting to see how the king knows that it is only God that could save Daniel.
 We often wonder (even as Christians) why we go through many of the struggles that we face and I am sure Daniel wondered why God had him in this den.
 In this passage, we see the answer to the old question: "Why do bad things happen to good people?"
 This is an opportunity for the king to witness the power of the King of Kings.
 This is true for our struggles as well.
-If we are in the "lions' den, we can thank God that someone who does not know Him has the chance to see His power on display as He takes care of His own.
+If we are in the "lions' den, we can thank God that someone who does not know him has the chance to see his power on display as he takes care of his own.

 Daniel 6:21-23

 What a witness this was to the king as he could see the power of God's love demonstrated in the safety of Daniel.
 This is also a powerful witness and reminder to us as well.
-Daniel was one of God's people and God took care of him so we can trust that He will do the same for us.
+Daniel was one of God's people and God took care of him so we can trust that he will do the same for us.

 Daniel 6:24